- Sale Price:

 30% off with code PUP30

 Could the African American political tradition save American democracy?
-African Americans have had every reason to doubt America’s democratic experiment.
+African Americans have had every reason to reject America’s democratic experiment.
 Yet African American activists, intellectuals, and artists who have sought to transform the United States into a racially just society have put forward some of the most original and powerful ideas about how to make America live up to its democratic ideals.
-In The Darkened Light of Faith, Melvin Rogers provides a bold new account of African American political thought through the works and lives of individuals who built this vital tradition, which is urgently needed today.
+In The Darkened Light of Faith, Melvin Rogers provides a bold new account of African American political thought through the works and lives of individuals who built this vital tradition—a tradition that is urgently needed today.